 Exercise is an excellent example of hormesis in action.
 An appropriate “dose” of physical stress provokes a positive adaptation in your body (you get fitter), but dosing progressively larger and larger amounts of exercise can be seriously detrimental to your health.
 Make no mistake – excessive training (or, perhaps stated more accurately, under-recovering) can and commonly does have serious health consequences.
 And what look like “reasonable” training for one person might be way more stress than a different person has the capacity to adapt to.

-Clif Harski and Eva Twardokens, among other Smart People we know, talks about the “minimum effective dose,” that sweet spot on the hormesis graph.
+Clif Harski and Eva Twardokens, among other Smart People I know, talks about the “minimum effective dose,” that sweet spot on the hormesis graph.
 This is where healthy adaptation is occurring, but you’re on the safer side of the stress curve, not revving at the redline day in and day out.
 In the case of exercise, doing none is pretty unhealthy, but doing too much is unhealthy too.

 The real key is to find that sweet spot, where you’ll have optimal adaptation to the stressor without reaching the point of diminishing returns–or worse, when the exercise “takes” more from your health than it gives back.
 Like with other stressors, exercise is dose-dependent, and the appropriate dose for you depends almost entirely on you, your context, and your goals.